National Constituent Assembly (France, 1945)

 The French Constituent Assembly of 1945 (Assemblée constituante française de 1945), also referred to as the First National Constituent Assembly, was a Constituent assembly elected after the 1945 French legislative election to draft a draft Constitution to be approved by the French people via referendum.
-This referendum, held on May 5, 1946, resulted in the rejection of the proposal, prompting the organization of new elections for a Second Constituent Assembly of 1946.
+This referendum, held on May 5, 1946, resulted in the rejection of the proposal, prompting the organization of new elections for a Constituent Assembly of 1946.

 Context

 After the Liberation of France in 1945, the provisional government led by Charles de Gaulle did not reinstate the 16th legislature of the French Third Republic.
 Instead, it organized legislative elections to establish a new Constituent Assembly, tasked with drafting a new constitution to ensure democratic representation and legitimacy in the institutions of a new Republic.
 On July 16, 1945, the provisional government presented a draft ordinance to the Provisional Consultative Assembly proposing a referendum.
 The Consultative Assembly opposed this plan due to its reliance on a referendum and the limited powers granted to the new Constituent assembly.

 Despite opposition, the government issued an ordinance on August 17, 1945, organizing a referendum in October.
 As stipulated, the Provisional Consultative Assembly dissolved with the electoral process for the Constituent Assembly underway.
 Until the office of the President of the French Republic was reinstated, the head of the provisional government effectively acted as head of state.